Concepts

 Overview

-The overview guide covers the main features and use cases for the platform.
+Main features and intended use cases for the platform.

 Architecture